 - Birth and death of a power meter project Interesting article where he tells all the details behind the story of Brim Brothers (the power meter project that is placed - or was placed - in the shoe).
 It serves to realize all the difficulties that surround a project of this magnitude.

-- How do you make the brands of bicycles? - Well, you can tell "just" by cutting a picture in half.
-Of course, not everyone has access to do something like that, right?
-There's always youtube...
+- How do you make the brands of bicycles? - Well, you can tell "simply" by cutting a painting in half.
+Of course, not all of us have access to do something like that, right?
+There is always youtube...

-- Interview with Ramón Arroyo - With the recently released film "100 Meters", the media exposure continues not only for Ramon, but also for his illness.
-It's incredible that someone capable of doing an ironman tomorrow has to fight to serve water from a bottle.
-That's how the illness is.
+- Interview with Ramón Arroyo - With the movie "100 meters" just released, the media exposure continues not only for Ramon, but also for his illness.
+It is unbelievable that someone capable of doing an ironman tomorrow has to struggle to serve water from a bottle.
+Such is the disease.
 But "giving up is not an option".